odennav/terraform-aws-vpc-kubespray/README.md

 Confirm terraform-key was transferred to public EC2 instance by null provisioner

-key should be copied to another folder because it will be deleted if node is restarted or shutdown
+`terraform-key.pem` should be copied to another folder because it will be deleted if node is restarted or shutdown
 ```bash
 ls -la /tmp/terraform-key.pem
 cp /tmp/terraform-key.pem /